hypothesis/slack-annotations/.cookiecutter/includes/README/head.md

      into `#test-slack-annotations` for testing.
 This one actually doesn't run on a schedule, you have to run it manually.

-   If you want to post the annotations from another search into another channel, copy one of these scripts and edit it.
-Remember that you'll need to add the Slack bot to the channel that you want to post to.

-4. Each scheduled workflow has a (manually-created) snitch in [Dead Man's Snitch](https://deadmanssnitch.com/) that it pings each time it runs successfully, so we'll get an alert from Dead Man's Snitch if it stops running.
+4. Each scheduled workflow has a snitch in
+   [Dead Man's Snitch](https://deadmanssnitch.com/)
+   that it pings each time it runs successfully, so we'll get an alert from Dead Man's Snitch if it stops running.